hagronnestad/nextion-font-editor/Docs/Nextion Font Format Specification.md

 00:
 ```

-There's our exclamation mark! 😎
+❗️ There's our exclamation mark ❗️